Menu

 Please help your child spot these digraphs in the words as they read their home-reading books.
 Being a "digraph-spotter" is a very important skill!

-The focus of the Spelling for Year 2 has been to identify vowels and consonants to see how words are constructed.
-The children have been exploring different ways of spelling sounds in words, such as all the ways of spelling the "g" sound - "ge," "dge" etc. This builds on all the work the children did learning to read these groups of letters in Year 1.
-The spelling patterns, digraphs and trigraphs the children have worked on during the first half term are:
+The focus of the Spelling for Year 2 is to identify vowels and consonants to see how words are constructed.
+The children will be exploring different ways of spelling sounds in words, such as all the ways of spelling the "g" sound - "ge," "dge" etc. This builds on all the work the children did when learning to read these groups of letters in Year 1.
+The spelling patterns, digraphs and trigraphs the children will work on during the first half term are:

 soft g, ge, dge, kn, gn, wr, ey, c saying s, il, o saying u, a saying o, and a/al saying all.